What can I accomplish with Microsoft Purview DevOps policies?

 Hierarchical enforcement of policies

-A DevOps policy on a data resource is enforced on the data resource itself and all children contained by it.
-For example, a DevOps policy on an Azure subscription applies to all resource groups, to all policy-enabled data sources within each resource group, and to all databases contained within each data source.
+A DevOps policy on a data resource is enforced on the data resource itself and all child resources that it contains.
+For example, a DevOps policy on an Azure subscription applies to all resource groups, to all policy-enabled data sources within each resource group, and to all databases within each data source.

 Bob and Alice are involved with the DevOps process at their company.
-Given their role, they need to log in to dozens of SQL servers on-premises and Azure SQL logical servers to monitor their performance so that critical DevOps processes don’t break.
+They need to log in to dozens of SQL Server instances on-premises and Azure SQL logical servers to monitor their performance so that critical DevOps processes don't break.
 Their manager, Mateo, puts all these SQL data sources into Resource Group 1.
 He then creates an Azure AD group and includes Alice and Bob.
-Next, he uses Microsoft Purview DevOps policies (Policy 1 in the diagram below) to grant this Azure AD group access to Resource Group 1, which hosts the Azure SQL servers.
+Next, he uses Microsoft Purview DevOps policies (Policy 1 in the following diagram) to grant this Azure AD group access to Resource Group 1, which hosts the logical servers.

 These are the benefits:

-- Mateo doesn't have to create local logins in each SQL server.
+- Mateo doesn't have to create local logins in each server.

 - The policies from Microsoft Purview improve security by limiting local privileged access.
-They support the Principle of Least Privilege (PoLP).
-In the scenario, Mateo only grants the minimum access necessary that Bob and Alice need to perform the task of monitoring system health and performance.
+They support the principle of least privilege.
+In the scenario, Mateo grants only the minimum access that Bob and Alice need to perform the task of monitoring system health and performance.

-- When new SQL servers are added to the resource group, Mateo doesn't need to update the policy in Microsoft Purview for it to be enforced on the new SQL servers.
+- When new servers are added to the resource group, Mateo doesn't need to update the policy in Microsoft Purview for it to be enforced on the new servers.

-- If Alice or Bob leaves their job and get backfilled, Mateo just updates the Azure AD group, without having to make any changes to the servers or to the policies he created in Microsoft Purview.
+- If Alice or Bob leaves the organization and the job is backfilled, Mateo just updates the Azure AD group.
+He doesn't have to make any changes to the servers or to the policies that he created in Microsoft Purview.